mukunda-p/vogueX---Fashion-Recommender/docs/SE Project - USE CASES.md

 3. The user would input the occasion name or can put a occasion query and would get recommendations in the form of photos in a carousel.

 4. The user should be able to see the gender specific results.

+Use Case #10:

+Actor : A user

+Actor Goal : to get age specific recommendations after the search.

+Problem : As a user, I want recommendations according to my age group.

+Steps:

+1. The user logs into voguex account.

+2. The user should be able to get recommendations on what to wear based on the occasion he/she wants

+3. The user would input the occasion name or can put a occasion query and would get recommendations in the form of photos in a carousel.

+4. The user should be able to see the age specific results.